astronomer/docs/astro/deployment-metrics.md

   :::warning

   The DAG runs metric does not record DAG run timeouts as failed runs.
-To see timed out DAG runs, you must go into the Airflow UI to check on the statuses of each DAG run there.
+To see timed out DAG runs, you must go into the Apache Airflow® UI to check on the statuses of each DAG run there.

   :::